Kellog99/GNN/README.md

 ```math
 z = z_1.repeat(1,n)+(z_2.repeat(1,n))^T
 ```
-This produce the same exponent of the GAT's attention mechanism
+This produce the same exponent of the GAT's attention mechanism which is then normalized with a `softmax` operation.